Synopsys: Adoption of AI technologies

+The transition to autonomous AI agents aims to enable engineers to focus on activities that differentiate products and accelerate time-to-market, transforming the traditional chip design process from manual workflows to AI-orchestrated automation.

 Mergers and acquisitions

-Synopsys has made some silicon and design verification acquisitions.
+Synopsys has grown significantly by acquiring companies in electronic design automation and related fields.

 CoWare

-CoWare was a supplier of platform-driven electronic system-level (ESL) design software and services acquired by Synopsys in February 2010.
+CoWare development was initiated by the Interuniversity Microelectronics Centre in Belgium as an internal project in 1992; it spun off as an independent company, supplying platform-driven electronic system-level (ESL) design software and services, four years later.
+CoWare was acquired by Synopsys in February 2010.

 Code Dx

 Code Dx was an American software technology company active from 2015 to 2021.
 The company's self-titled flagship product is a vulnerability management system that combines and correlates the results generated by a wide variety of static and dynamic testing tools.
 It was acquired by Synopsys in 2021.

 Avanti Corporation

-Avanti Corporation (styled as "Avant!) was founded when several former Cadence Design Systems employees bought the startup ArcSys, which was previously merged with Integrated Silicon Solutions (ISS), gaining Avanti its design rule checking and layout versus schematic tool Hercules (including 3D silicon structure modeling), then bought Compass Design Automation, which had fully integrated IC design flow and ASIC libraries, especially its place and route tool, which Avanti reworked to create Saturn and Apollo II; and it also bought TMA (Technology Modeling Associates) which brought their pioneering TCAD and Proteus optical proximity correction tools.
-This was, by far, Synopsys' most significant and controversial acquisition.
-At the time Avanti was the #4 company in the EDA industry, and was struggling with a major lawsuit from Cadence for software theft.
+Avanti Corporation (styled as "Avant!") was founded when several former Cadence Design Systems employees bought the startup ArcSys, which had previously merged with Integrated Silicon Solutions (ISS), gaining Avanti its design rule checking and layout versus schematic tool Hercules (including 3D silicon structure modeling).
+Avanti then bought Compass Design Automation, which had fully integrated IC design flow and ASIC libraries, especially its place and route tool, which Avanti reworked to create Saturn and Apollo II.
+Avanti also bought TMA (Technology Modeling Associates), which brought its pioneering TCAD and Proteus optical proximity correction tools.
+The acquisition of Avanti was Synopsys' most significant and controversial acquisition.
+At the time, Avanti was the No. 4 company in the EDA industry, and was struggling with a major lawsuit from Cadence for software theft.
 Avanti was merged into Synopsys on June 6, 2002, during the litigation.
-Synopsys paid Cadence about $265 million more to end all litigation.
+Synopsys paid Cadence about $265 million to end that litigation.
 Soon after the settlement, the California Supreme Court upheld the lower court's earlier decision.
-Synopsys then paid an additional $26.1 million to Silvaco to settle two of three Silvaco's suits against Meta-Software, earlier purchased by Avanti, and its president.
+Synopsys then paid $26.1 million to Silvaco to settle two of Silvaco's three lawsuits against Meta-Software, earlier purchased by Avanti, and its president.
 The lawsuits were filed in 1995 and inherited by Avanti.